KSP-KOS/KOS/doc/source/structures/vessels/vessel.rst

     :return: :struct:`DeltaV`

     One stage's Delta-V info.
 Pass in the stage number for which stage.
-The curent stage can be found with ``:STAGENUM``, and they count down from there to stage 0 at the "top" of the staging list.
+The current stage can be found with ``:STAGENUM``, and they count down from there to stage 0 at the "top" of the staging list.

     If you pass in a number that is less than zero, it will return the info about